 Quality and realism

 How does the software look?
-Most modern top radio controlled plane flight sims look great.
+Most modern top radio controlled plane look great.
 Ideally, a good software should show images that seem less computer generated.
 There is a list of many other attributes that make an RC simulator look real.

 Variety of aircrafts

 The choice of aircrafts and variety of flying grounds should be an important consideration for anyone looking for an RC simulator.
 Ideally, the more sites and crafts a software has to offer the better it becomes.

 The ability to edit the scenery and the aircraft is another important quality to look for in an RC simulator.
 Any professional RC pilot would welcome a software that offers them editing options.
 Ability to customize the RC Sim makes the learning process easy and interesting.

 You have every reason to pick up an RC simulator that is easy to get started with and to use.
 The software chosen should be easy to install and use.
 Ideally, there should be no complication or technicalities arising from its use.
 Both the editing process and the gaming experience should be straightforward enough.